danmar/cppcheck/man/manual.md

 If you want to detect most bugs and can accept false alarms, then Cppcheck has analysis for that.

-This analysis is verbose; it should diagnose most bugs reported in CVEs and from dynamic analysis.
+This analysis is soundy; it should diagnose most bugs reported in CVEs and from dynamic analysis.

 You have to expect false alarms.
 However Cppcheck tries to limit false alarms.
 The purpose of the data flow analysis is to limit false alarms.